 Mark Miller and his stellar band return to Atlanta's Red Light Café for another night of songs and stories.
-Ella Jones opens the show at 8pm.
+Ella Jones opens the show at 8pm followed by Martin Joseph.

 $12 Adv – $15 Door